-If you are unsure how to use this list, review the information presented after the list of attractions.
-Also,note that this list includes summary information for the attractions.
-To learn more about each theme park and their attractions, and to view thousands of full-screen images and hours of HD video, visit our library of information on Universal Studios Florida and Islands of Adventure.
+If you are unsure how to use the OI Priority List, please skip to our explanation.
+Also, please note that this list includes summary information for the attractions of Universal Studios Florida; to learn more about each theme park and its roster of experiences, and to view thousands of full-screen images and hours of HD video, visit our library of information on Universal Studios Florida and Islands of Adventure (and Volcano Bay, too!).

 #1 – Harry Potter and the Escape from Gringotts

-Diagon Alley.
-Restrictions and access: 42 inches; must stow loose articles in free lockers before the attraction’s entrance; usually has a single rider line.
-Summary: Impressive tour through Gringotts bank followed by a multi-dimensional, multi-sensory 3D track-based motion ride (remember, single ride line skips the tour).
+The Wizarding World of Harry Potter – Diagon Alley.
+Restrictions and access: 42 inches; must stow loose articles in free lockers before the attraction’s entrance; has Express Pass access; usually has a single-rider line.
+Summary: impressive tour through Gringotts Wizarding Bank followed by a multi-dimensional, multi-sensory 3D track-based motion ride (remember, single-rider line skips the tour).
 Wait times: varies widely based on crowds and ride uptime, anywhere from 10 to 180 minutes.

 #2 – Despicable Me Minion Mayhem